uribench/handbook-workshop/Guides/About/Exercise_3.md

 Guidelines for the Guide Markdown Files:

-1. Filename - Use "Title Case" with spaces ("Humenazied"), such as `Getting Started with Vagrant.md`
+1. Filename - Use 'Title Case' with spaces ("Humanized"), such as `Getting Started with Vagrant.md`
 2. Title - Same as the filename (without the `*.md` extension).
 Use H1 header.
 3. Introduction - Short section immediately below the Title to introduce the guide
 4. Additional Sections - One or more additional sections with sub-titles.
 Use H2 or higher headers.